 “On the research side, we’re before the middle innings, because it takes a longer timeline,” than cutting expenses, Read said yesterday in an interview.
 “We need to make it easier for people to make an impact and get things done inside a company that has 100,000 colleagues.”

 Pfizer yesterday said it would start an initial public offering in mid-August to sell as much as 20 percent of its animal-health unit.

-It also reported (PFE) second-quarter net income that rose 25 percent to $3.25 billion, or 43 cents a share, and adjusted earnings per share that topped analyst estimates by 8 cents, largely due to aggressive cuts that knocked out $8.27 billion in adjusted expenses.
+It also reported (PFE:US) second-quarter net income that rose 25 percent to $3.25 billion, or 43 cents a share, and adjusted earnings per share that topped analyst estimates by 8 cents, largely due to aggressive cuts that knocked out $8.27 billion in adjusted expenses.
 Revenue sank 9 percent to $15.1 billion in the quarter led by declining sales of Lipitor, which dropped 53 percent to $1.22 billion.